 You can add other ingredients to stir fry, such as meat, tofu, tempeh, cooked grains, and/or garnishes.
 If making a stir fry with meat, sear the meat first, then add the veggies in the order from hardest to softest.

-Remember the 3 F’s of cooking: fire, fat, food.
+Remember the 3 F’s of cooking: Fire, Fat, Food

-In order to make the best stir fry, start with a hot pan (fire).
+In order to make the best stir fry, start with a hot pan or wok (fire).
 Once hot, add oil – enough to coat the bottom of the pan (fat).
 Once the oil is shimmering, start adding your ingredients (food).
 Add ingredients in order from hardest to softest so that all of the veggies are crisp tender at the end.
 Stir continuously.

 Once vegetables are nearly done cooking, add your stir fry sauce.
 If making your own sauce from scratch, some of the best spices for stir fry sauce are ginger, garlic, red pepper flakes, and Chinese 5 spice.
 Combine with honey, reduced-sodium soy sauce or tamari, and rice vinegar.

-Now that you know how to properly stir fry, have fun with different combinations of ingredients.
+Once you know how to properly stir fry, have fun with different combinations of ingredients.
 Use this video as a guide on how to stir fry, then adjust the veggies, spices, and garnishes to your taste!